P-Roq/fast_api_project/README.md

         cd [project_directory]
         poetry install

-- Install MySQL
+- Install MySQL and set up the database.

-- Create a MySQL server via CLI or MySQL Workbench UI by setting (these are the same values that must be set in the .env file, to the exception of the 'Connection Name'):
+- [Optional] Create a connection to MySQL Workbench UI by setting (these are the same values that must be set in the .env file, to the exception of the connection name and method):
     - Connection Name
     - Connection Method
     - Hostname